BurntSushi/blog/content/post/rust-error-handling.md

 }
 {{< /code-rust >}}

-The `Result` type is richer version of `Option`.
+The `Result` type is a richer version of `Option`.
 Instead of expressing the possibility of *absence* like `Option` does, `Result` expresses the possibility of *error*.
 Usually, the *error* is used to explain why the result of some computation failed.
 This is a strictly more general form of `Option`.
 Consider